kauttoj/bramila_ISC_tools/README.md

 # fmri_ISC_tools

-This repo contains three functions to perform fmri ISC analyses:
+This repo contains four functions to perform fmri ISC analyses:

 bramila_ISC.m (+ bramila_ISC_worker.m)
 - Run ISC analysis with "one-vs-rest" approach, no pairwise comparisons.
 Takes nifti files as input.
 Does one group and two groups analyses.
 Can only do cluster computations!